myrual/mixin-network-snapshot-golang/README.md

 TO BE DONE:
 1. All asset can be withdrawed to developer's cold wallet.
-2. One type asset can be exchanged to USDT or Bitcoin automatically on DEX.
+2. One type asset can be exchanged to USDT or Bitcoin automatically through DEX.
 3. Support Mixin Messenger User to pay.
+4. Latest USD price for every asset